Dherse/masterproef/abstract.typ

 = 16-QAM 400Gb/s transmitter

 After this short introduction to the PHÔS language, this section will present a 16-QAM 400Gb/s transmitter designed using PHÔS.
 This example is based on the work by _Talkhooncheh, Arian Hashemi, et al._ @talkhooncheh_200gbs_2023.
 The code of this example can be found in @lst_16qam, showing the circuit as taking four electrical inputs, which are the four binary sources that will be modulated.
 It also takes an optical signal, which is the source laser.
 It then splits the laser source into four signals, one for each binary source.
 These signals are then modulated using amplitude modulation.
-Their phase is then constrained to be within 90° of each other.
+Their phases are then constrained to be within 90° of each other.
 Finally, the four signals are merged back into a single signal.

 #figure(
     caption: "16-QAM 400Gb/s transmitter designed using PHÔS.",